 Personal injury law protects those who suffered harm due to negligence

 Personal injury law protects those individuals who have suffered harm due to another person or entity’s negligent behavior.
 Negligence must have been the cause of the accident in order to file a personal injury claim.
 Injured victims may receive compensation for medical expenses, loss of income due to time away from work, lost earned vacation and sick time, and pain and suffering.

 Those filing a personal injury claim should make note of legal deadline

 Legal deadlines for filing claims in a state’s civil courts are known as statutes of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the date of the accident.
 Individuals filing personal injury claims should heed this deadline; if you fail to file a claim prior to the deadline, the courts will refuse to hear your case and your opportunity to recover compensation for your injuries will have been lost.

 Injured in a boating accident?
 Let us help you get the compensation you deserve

 Boating accidents can cause serious injuries, leaving the injured person and their families facing rising medical expenses and other losses.
 Let us help you get the compensation you deserve.
 The boating accident attorneys at Ged Lawyers, LLP have a track record of success in recovering just compensation for their clients who have been injured in accidents.
-To arrange a confidential consultation to discuss your boating accident, contact our office at 844-443-3529 or online.
+To arrange a free case review to discuss your boating accident, contact our office at 844-443-3529 or online.
 The attorneys at Ged Lawyers, LLP, represent a diverse clientele, with multilingual services available in Arabic, Creole, Greek, Portuguese, Russian, Spanish, Turkish, and other languages.